 POAC Funded X-Ray

-· it is safe to manage the patient in the community
+It is safe to manage the patient in the community, AND

-· the patient would otherwise be sent acutely to ED
+The patient would otherwise be sent acutely to ED, AND

-· the result of the x-ray will inform immediate clinical management
+The result of the x-ray will inform immediate clinical management, AND

-· the condition is not related to trauma or accident (refer ACC)
+The condition is not related to trauma or accident (unless specifically outlined below)

 COMMUNITY-ACQUIRED PNEUMONIA (CAP):